Abc-Arbitrage/Zerio/README.md

     var serializationEngine = new SerializationEngine(serializationRegistry);
 ```

-The registry is where you can register messages and their corresponding serializer.
+The registry is where you can register messages and their corresponding serializers.

 ## Allocators and releasers